mhemeryck/mhemeryck.github.io/_posts/2021-11-16-modbusbackup.md

 The `_run_server` code wraps starting up a serial, RTU, Modbus server.
 The port to be provided to the server is simple the Linux device mentioned above, `/dev/ttyNS0`.
 As part of a Modbus server configuration, you need to provide the outline of the various Modbus addresses it exposes for the main Modbus instance to poll.
-In this, case we I did pass in a custom block, the `CallbackDataBlock`.
+In this, case I did pass in a custom block, the `CallbackDataBlock`.

-The `CallbackDataBlock` constructor sets up all required addresses based on the configuration (through the `relay_map` function).
+The `CallbackDataBlock` constructor sets up all required addresses based on the configuration (through the `_relay_map` function).
+The `_relay_map` function keeps a (singleton) mapping of the relays for the given Modbus address.
 In order to have callback-like handlers, you can override the `setValues` method.
 This method is called for any Modbus message for the address that is part of the function arguments.
 At this point, I do have the message handled by another `_trigger` function.